cadbuckle/portfolio-cadbuckle/README.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+N/A

 ## Usage

+Links are available on the page to navigate to various sections.
+Within each section there may be further links to, for example, navigate away to the selected application or start an email to Duncan.

 Provide instructions and examples for use.
 Include screenshots as needed.